rthornton128/.vim/README.md

 ## Contents

 - .vimrc
-- a list of vim plugins to be installed
+- a command to install or update vimrc and vim plugins